dotnet/docfx/Documentation/tutorial/docfx.exe_user_manual.md

 >The template path could either be a zip file called `<template>.zip` or a folder called `<template>`.

-To custom theme, one way is to specify theme name with `--theme` command option, multiple themes must be seperated by `,` with no spaces.
+To custom theme, one way is to specify theme name with `--theme` command option, multiple themes must be separated by `,` with no spaces.
 The other way is to set key-value mapping in `docfx.json` as similar to defining template.
 Also, both `.zip` file and folder are supported.

 Please refer to [How to Create Custom Templates](howto_create_custom_template.md) to create custom templates.